xrg/behave_manners/doc/pagelems.rst

 ``pe-ctrl``

     Picks an alternate controller, defines a scope at that level.
-    See `Scopes and Controllers`
+    See :ref:`scopes-controllers`

 ``slot``

     Defines slot name.
-See :ref:`Templates and Slots`
+See :ref:`templates-and-slots`

 Special attribute: this